sangsongthong-hexterika/MockPenetrationTestingReport/GoldenEyeReport/README.md

 **Description:**

 As part of the investigation, it was discovered that Dr. Doak was involved in an insider data exfiltration operation.
-The exfiltrated data was embedded within an image file, for-007.jpg, which was found during an analysis of Dr. Doak's Moodle account.
-The image was initially referenced within the system and ultimately led to the extraction of sensitive credentials.
+There was an evidence of him, under the account name `doak`, sending an email to an outsider, James, instructing him to login to his account to retrieve a secret file he hid in his account like a normal file.

-Upon downloading and analyzing the file with ExifTool, an encoded message was revealed that contained admin-level credentials.
-These credentials provided unauthorized access to the system, demonstrating a significant security vulnerability in the exfiltration of data through seemingly innocent files.
+That file was found during an analysis of Dr. Doak's Moodle account.
+Insider the secret file, there was an instruction for James, the outsider, to navigate to a specific URL to retrieve an image file `for-007.jpg` in which he claimed it contained admin credential.

 **Risk:**